Sandy Hook school shooting survivors graduating from high school today

 Twenty first graders and six educators were killed that day.

-Twelve years later, sixty members of that first grade class are graduating from Newtown High School.
+Twelve years later, 60 members of that first grade class are graduating from Newtown High School.

 The victims are being honored at Wednesday's graduation ceremony, but the details haven't been revealed.